Colegio de Santo Tomas – Recoletos

 The Colegio de Santo Tomas – Recoletos (colloquially known as Santo Tomas, or CST-R) is the first formal Recollect school in the Philippines.
-It used to be known as the Sto.
+It is located in San Carlos, Negros Occidental, and used to be known as the Sto.
 Tomas de Villanueva Institute.
 Colegio de Sto.
-Tomas - Recoletos is a private college.
-It also provides Secondary education for young men and women.
+Tomas - Recoletos.
+A private college, it also provides Secondary education for young men and women.
 As of August 2022, the institution now provides tertiary education, offering courses in Criminology and Entrepreneurship.